 In our definition, the blast wave refers to a thin shell immediately downstream of the relativistic shock.
-We approximate this shock as an infinitely thin discontinuity, and ignore the effects of magnetic fields, non-thermal particles, and radiation pressure on the jump conditions.
+We approximate this shock as an infinitely thin discontinuity and ignore the effects of magnetic fields, non-thermal particles, and radiation pressure on the jump conditions.
 Motivated by micro-physical simulations, we also assume that the shock discontinuity amplifies turbulent magnetic fields and accelerates particles, producing a non-thermal (power-law) spectrum between a minimum and maximum energy.
 We highlight that this set of assumptions --- commonly used in the GRB literature --- is only accurate to factors of order unity, $\Ounity$, see also \refsec\ref{sec:limitations}.
-Consequently, we keep the focus on the dominant scaling relations and ignore details of order unity factors for the rest of the paper.
+Consequently, we focus on the dominant scaling relations and ignore details of order unity factors for the rest of the paper.

-The instantaneous conditions in the blast wave, relevant for the radiation modelling, are defined via the Lorentz factor of the shock $\Gamma$, observation time $t$, and proton number density just upstream the shock $n$.
-We define the (momentarily comoving) dynamical timescale $\tdyn = \Gamma t$ (Doppler factor $\mathcal{D} \approx \Gamma$, we ignore the redshift factor $(1+z)\approx \Ounity$) and the upstream ram pressure $\pram = \Gamma^2 n m_{p} c^2$ with the average upstream particle mass taken to be the proton mass $m_p$.
-With this we can define the timescale for the free-streaming escape of uncharged particles $\tesc$, the adiabatic cooling $\tadi$ of charged particles (coupled via the magnetic fields), and the timescale of volume dilution $\texp$ introduced by the expansion of the blast wave:
+The instantaneous conditions in the blast wave, relevant for the radiation modelling, are defined via the Lorentz factor of the shock $\Gamma$, observation time $t$, and proton number density just upstream of the shock $n$.
+We define the (momentarily comoving) dynamical timescale $\tdyn = \Gamma t$ (Doppler factor $\mathcal{D} \approx \Gamma$, we ignore the redshift factor $(1+z)\approx \Ounity$), and adopt $\pram = \Gamma^2 n m_{p} c^2$ for the upstream ram pressure (ie. we assume the average upstream particle mass to be the proton mass $m_p$).
+With this, we can define the timescale for the free-streaming escape of uncharged particles $\tesc$, the adiabatic cooling $\tadi$ of charged particles (coupled via the magnetic fields), and the timescale of volume dilution $\texp$ introduced by the expansion of the blast wave:

-As a $pp$ target, we estimate the thermal proton density in the blast wave as $n'$ from the shock jump conditions, and ignore their momentum compared to non-thermal protons (cold target approximation).
+As a $pp$ target, we estimate the thermal proton density in the blast wave as $n'$ from the shock jump conditions and ignore their momentum compared to non-thermal protons (cold target approximation).

-We parameterise the isotropic magnetic field pressure $p_B'$ and the non-thermal proton/electron injection in terms of the ram pressure $\pram$ via the fractions\footnote{For the hydrodynamic shock approximation these pressures need to be negligible to the dynamics of the system (e.g. compared to the proton thermal pressure)} $\varepsilon_{B/p/e} \ll 1$:
+We parameterise the isotropic magnetic field pressure $p_B'$ and the non-thermal proton/electron injection in terms of the ram pressure $\pram$ via the fractions\footnote{For the hydrodynamic shock approximation these pressures need to be negligible to the dynamics of the system (e.g., compared to the proton thermal pressure)} $\varepsilon_{B/p/e} \ll 1$: